Bataan Death March: United States

 It was not until January 27, 1944, that the U.S. government informed the American public about the march, when it released sworn statements of military officers who had escaped.
 Shortly thereafter, the stories of these officers were featured in a Life magazine article.
 The Bataan Death March and other Japanese actions were used to arouse fury in the United States.
-America would go on to avenge its defeat that occured in the Philippines during the Island of Leyte in October 1944.
-When General Douglas MacArthur famously promised to return to the Philippines, and he kept his word in February 1945, U.S. and Filipino forces went on to recapture the Bataan Peninsula, and shortly after the Capitol city of Manila was liberated in early March.
+America would go on to avenge its defeat that occurred in the Philippines during the Battle of Leyte in October 1944.
+U.S. and Filipino forces went on to recapture the Bataan Peninsula in January 1945, and Manila was liberated in early March.

 General George Marshall made the following statement:

 Japanese

 In an attempt to counter the American propaganda value of the march, the Japanese had The Manila Times report that the prisoners were treated humanely and their death rate had to be attributed to the intransigence of the American commanders who did not surrender until the men were on the verge of death.